-1017.4.3 INSIGNIA AND PATCHES
+1018.5.3 INSIGNIA AND PATCHES

 - Uniforms with department patch or other identifying insignia shall not be gifted, sold or loaned to any person that is not a sworn Neenah Police Officer without the approval of the Chief of Police. - The authorized shoulder patch supplied by the Department shall be machine stitched to the sleeves of all uniform shirts and jackets, 3/4-inch below the shoulder seam of the shirt, and should be bisected by the crease in the sleeve (Fig A and B). - The regulation nameplate, or an authorized sewn-on cloth nameplate, shall be worn at all times while in uniform.
 The nameplate shall display, at a minimum, the employee's last name and first initial.
-The nameplate shall be worn and centered above the right pocket.
+The nameplate shall be worn and centered above the right pocket. - A nameplate or embroidered name should be on outer garments. - Special insignias, (e.g., SWAT, FTO, TAC, K9 and Fitness Incentive) may be worn as designated by the Chief of Police or the authorized designee.
+Each member is to authorized to wear two special insignias.
+See item h. - An American flag pin may be worn, centered above the nameplate and special insignias.